quzeem91/Kiva-Loan-Part-1-Database-Set-Up-Normalization/README.md

 ## Project Deliverables
 - **SQL Scripts**:
-  - `create_schema.sql`: Defines the database schema.
-  - `create_tables.sql`: Creates skeleton tables for all datasets.
+  - `create_schema.sql`: Defines the database schema and creates Skeleton tables for all datasets.
   - `data_import.sql`: Imports cleaned data into the database.
   - `normalization.sql`: Normalizes tables and establishes relationships.
 - **ERD Diagram**: A diagram illustrating the relationships between tables.